Make Music Houston

 Mayor’s Office of Special Events

-Guidelines to ensure key safety standards for event participants: Every event is unique, and requisites may vary, however, please check the Centers for Disease Control & Prevention (CDC) web site for up-to-date recommended guidelines and safety information on how to best plan for your event.
+Guidelines to ensure key safety standards for event participants: Every event is unique, and requisites may vary, however, please check the Centers for Disease Control & Prevention (CDC) website for up-to-date recommended guidelines and safety information on how to best plan for your event.
 This information can be found on the CDC website.
 Covid-19 information may also be found at the Office of the Texas Governor, Greg Abbott’s website, Open Texas

 What happens if I want to host my friend’s band, but they aren’t listed on the site?